Dick Slater: Personal life

 Slater had four brothers, George, Russell, James and Carl Slater.
 He had four half-sisters, Nancy, Donna, Sandra and Catherine Slater.
 He had one daughter.

-By 2003, Slater was largely confined to a wheelchair after a number of back surgeries.
+By 2003, Slater began using a wheelchair after a number of back surgeries.
 In June 2004, Slater was convicted of attacking his then-girlfriend, Theresa Halbert.
 On December 27, 2003, it was reported that Slater had stabbed Halbert with a butcher's knife.
 Slater claimed that the night before the incident, he had received "a shot of morphine and two forty milligram Oxycontins" at an emergency room, related to his numerous back injuries.
 In an interview with Mid-Atlantic Gateway, Slater said that "It was all drug related ... most of it all.
 I mean, I couldn’t tell you what happened ... if I didn’t know what happened...I really don’t know what actually took place, other than I was ...
 I woke up in Intensive Care in the hospital.
 I had gone to the hospital by ambulance the night before ... ".
 On June 10, 2004, Slater was sentenced to one year of house arrest and two years of probation.
 He was also sentenced to keep away from Halbert and pay more than $18,000 restitution.

 Before coming to Mid-Atlantic Championship Wrestling, Slater was involved in an incident where Wahoo McDaniel shot him.
 Slater, McDaniel, Tommy Rich, and André the Giant were at a bar in Atlanta when someone in the bar made a comment about Rich's wife, which angered Rich and McDaniel.
 The man who had commented about Rich's wife got a knife, and seeing that, McDaniel got out a gun.
 André and Slater went out to the parking lot and watched the altercation; while they were watching McDaniel pistol-whip the man, the gun went off and Slater was hit by the bullet in the leg.
 Slater told the police that a sniper had shot him; he would return to the ring in just three weeks.
 Slater was also famous for an altercation in a bar in Tampa, Florida with John Matuszak, which Slater won.